-Hydromorphone is a Schedule II drug and a narcotic painkiller that is prescribed to treat moderate to severe pain.
-It is made from morphine and often sold under the brand name Dilaudid.
-As a central nervous system depressant, hydromorphone changes how the body feels and responds to pain, creating euphoric, relaxing, and pleasurable feelings.
+Dilaudid is the brand name of the generic drug hydromorphone.
+It is a Schedule II drug and a narcotic painkiller that is prescribed to treat moderate to severe pain.
+As a central nervous system depressant that is made from morphine, hydromorphone changes how the body feels and responds to pain, creating euphoric, relaxing, and pleasurable feelings.

 Hydromorphone is manufactured in several different forms including tablets, oral solutions, and injectable formulations.
 Frequently referred to by its brand name, hydromorphone is a commonly abused opioid drug and is often abused alongside other opioids such as:

 Hydromorphone is a very valuable drug when used in a hospital setting or to treat patients with severe pain, but it’s also a very popular street drug.
 A fast-acting opioid, abusers feel the effects within 15 to 30 minutes and often get addicted to the drug after long-term use.
 Stopping hydromorphone use suddenly can result in uncomfortable withdrawal symptoms, which drives many people to continue abusing it.

 Slang for Dilaudid or Hydromorphone

 The following terms are street names or slang for Dilaudid or hydromorphone: